Renault embarks on post-Ghosn era with lower profit goal

-PARIS (Reuters) - Renault set a weaker profit goal for 2019 on Thursday, citing exchange-rate challenges and market uncertainties, as the French carmaker presented annual results without its recently ousted CEO Carlos Ghosn for the first time in 13 years.
+PARIS (Reuters) - Renault set a weaker full-year profit goal on Thursday, citing currency challenges and market uncertainties, as the French carmaker presented annual results without its recently ousted CEO Carlos Ghosn for the first time in 13 years.

-The company, under new leadership since Ghosn was forced out over financial misconduct allegations, targeted profitability of “around 6 percent”, compared with a 6.3 percent operating margin recorded in 2018.
+Under new leadership since Ghosn’s forced resignation last month over financial misconduct allegations, Renault targeted profitability of “around 6 percent” in 2019, compared with a 6.3 percent operating margin recorded last year.

-Revenue and profit both tumbled in 2018 on the combined effect of currency setbacks, a withdrawal from Iran and a diesel sales collapse that hit engine production for Renault’s alliance partner Nissan and affiliate Daimler.
+Revenue and profit both declined as expected on the combined effect of currency setbacks, a withdrawal from Iran and a diesel sales collapse that hit engine production for Renault’s alliance partner Nissan and affiliate Daimler.

-The results nonetheless met Renault’s own targets, including revenue growth before currency effects and an operating margin above the 6 percent benchmark.
+The results nonetheless met Renault’s own targets, including revenue growth before currency effects and an operating margin above 6 percent, on the way to its mid-term objective to exceed 7 percent in 2022.

 “2018 was clearly a challenging year in which we faced expected as well as unexpected difficulties,” new Chief Executive Thierry Bollore said, adding that the results “demonstrate the group’s resilience”.

+Renault shares, which have lost about one-third of their value over the past 12 months, were up 3.8 percent at 58.84 euros as of 0840 GMT.

 Bollore, formerly Ghosn’s deputy, was promoted to CEO on Jan.
-24, with outgoing Michelin boss Jean-Dominique Senard taking over his role as company chairman.
+24, with outgoing Michelin boss Jean-Dominique Senard taking over the departed leader’s role as chairman.

 Ghosn faces trial in Japan after a Nissan internal probe uncovered evidence of misconduct including failure to declare more than $80 million in deferred income - straining relations with 43.4 percent-owner Renault.
 Ghosn denies wrongdoing.

-Underscoring challenges to alliance cooperation, Renault’s sales to partners including Nissan fell by 946 million euros ($1.1 billion) in 2018, reflecting collapsing diesel demand.
+Underscoring challenges to alliance cooperation, Renault’s sales to Nissan and other partners fell by 946 million euros ($1.1 billion) in 2018, reflecting collapsing diesel demand.
 A further negative impact is expected this year, the company said.

 Renault’s own cost-saving efforts in purchasing and manufacturing contributed 421 million euros to profit, a 37 percent decline.

 Overall revenue fell 2.3 percent to 57.42 billion euros, while recurring operating profit dropped 6.3 percent to 3.61 billion.
-Net income came in at 3.3 billion euros, down sharply from the 5.31 billion recorded in 2017, partly reflecting the exceptional year-earlier gain from Nissan.
+Net income amounted to 3.3 billion euros, down sharply from the 5.31 billion recorded in 2017, partly reflecting the exceptional year-earlier gain from Nissan.

 Excluding currency effects, revenue would have risen 2.5 percent, Renault said.
 Analysts had expected recurring operating profit of 3.52 billion euros on revenue of 58.1 billion, based on the median of 12 estimates from an Infront Data poll.